Land of Shadows CD Reviews

 English pianist Julie Sassoon (no relation either to Vidal or Siegfried, as she patiently explains) is a new name and one to remember.
 Her music is difficult to classify, but if you like originality, intelligence, good taste and craftsmanship, chances are you'll enjoy it.
 The general ambit is free-improv, but with the big difference that it has a healthy heartbeat.
 Julie prefers her free-improv to swing.
 So, for that matter, did the earliest American free-jazz pioneers like Ornette Coleman, who, while wildly unbounded in their own solos, always hired deep-grooving drummers like Billy Higgins or Ed Blackwell to keep the express-train on the rails.

 The first thing you notice about Azilut!, the European trio with Sassoon, Dutch drummer Bart van Helsdingen and German reedman Lothar Ohlmeier, is the novel way they keep a jazz pulse beating without rhythmic or melodic cliches.
 They manage this with interplay as slick as a champion basketball team's best moves.
 The lead is constantly changing, so everybody has a chance to carry the ball.
 Some of the most enjoyable moments come when the drums take the "melody" while Sassoon, her crisp keyboard articulation suggesting classical training, supplies the beat.
 Ohlmeier is probably classically trained too.
 His skilful tonal control and all-round experience in this sort of music is invaluable.
 Van Heldingen, another nifty team-player with fast hands and sharp ears, adds some steel-pan counterpoint here and there.
+Their music is full of witty improvisation and brilliant writing.
+It's fresh as tomorrow's paper yet firmly in the jazz tradition.

 Jack Massarik